intuiface/intuiface-cdk/docs/core/classes/EnvironmentService.md

 ▸ `Static` **subscribeToCanPromptInstallChanges**(`listener`): `void`

-Susbscribes to be notified of canPromptInstallApp changes
+Subscribes to be notified of canPromptInstallApp changes

 #### Parameters